elotl/smf-nova/policies/multicluster-span-policies/README.md

 You can read more about Global Services here: (Cilium Load Balancing with Global Services)[https://docs.cilium.io/en/stable/network/clustermesh/services/#load-balancing-with-global-services]

-Edit the service associated with the deployment to be spanned and add the above annotation.
+Edit the 	Services associated with the deployment to be spanned and add the above annotation.

 ```
 kubectl --context ${NOVA_CONTROLPLANE_CONTEXT} edit service -n ${SMF_NAMESPACE_1} <smf-deployment-service>